Julian-H-Martinez/Julian-H-Martinez/README.md

 - 👋 Hi, I’m @Julian-H-Martinez
 - 👀 I’m interested in many things, family, self-care/improvement, sports.
 - 🌱 I’m currently learning Full Stack Web Development - Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java based projects as either a back-end developer or full-stack developer.
-- 📫 How to reach me ... https://www.linkedin.com/in/julian-martinez-fullstackdeveloper/
+- 📫 How to reach me <a href="https://www.linkedin.com/in/julian-martinez-fullstackdeveloper/">Hello</a>

 <!---
 Julian-H-Martinez/Julian-H-Martinez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.